Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Copper is valued for strength, malleability, ductility, and ability to conduct electricity and heat.
 It is also non-magnetic, resists wear, and forms a green patina which makes it resistant to corrosion.

 To polish up copper pots and statues I use lemon and salt.
 Take the lemon (cut in half) and sprinkle salt on to it.
 Scrub the bottoms of your pans and they will be like new afterwards.
-I like mine so much that I keep them hanging in my kitchen for easy grabbing and also a decorative touch.
-This works on any copper.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.